-With a maximum capacity likely to remain at the current 60 places, until permanent premises are available, the revenue budget for operating the Academy is very tight.
+Having moved into new permanent premises from September 2022, there is scope to increase the capacity from 60 to 70 pupils.
+This is expected to help enable the school to operate at break-even, rather than in deficit.
 As a new school without historic reserves, cashflow is also a key risk and we are reliant on timely monthly payments from the ESFA and from the local authorities that we serve.
 The Governors are acutely aware of these risks but are confident that the Finance Department monitors the budget and cashflow as their highest priority.
-Good management of the Project Development Grant during the pre-opening phase ensured that there was a modest cash reserve available for the start of the Academy's first academic year.
+Good management of the Project Development Grant during the preopening phase ensured that there was a modest cash reserve available for the start of the Academy's first academic year.
 This reserve has helped and continues to help to mitigate these financial risks.
-New permanent premises will be available for the academic year 2022/23 and this will enable an increase to 70 places over time, improving the financial viability of the Academy Trust.